markohanesian/cool-simple-site/README.md

 # cool-simple-site

 ## Description
-Simple and cool modules for building your website with copy+paste ease
+Simple, cool, lightweight components that use HTML and CSS for building your website

 ## User Story
 I want to build a simple website/app and just copy in cool and simple modules made with light code